chrisaugu/pngx-api/README.md

 ## 🛠️ Tech & Tools

-The entire application is written in JavaScript and run on NodeJS environment.
+The entire application is written in JavaScript and runs on NodeJS environment.

 ### Dependencies
 **Nuku** uses a number of open source projects to work properly: